Using staff benefits to motivate and retain employees

 In an increasingly competitive business world, nurturing your existing staff can help you avoid a high turnover rate.
 If you’re constantly losing employees you find yourself spending a lot of valuable time training new staff, but not reaping the rewards down the line.

-In any small or start-up business, one of the most important aspects is to find the right staff for the company.
-Employees need to be a good fit for any business, and in a start-up environment staff need to have the drive, innovation and determination to ensure that they make any venture a success.
+One of the most important aspects of any small or start-up business is finding the right staff.
+Employees need to be a good fit for any business, and in a start-up environment, staff need to have the drive, innovation, and determination to ensure that they make any venture a success.

 While training may be a big upfront cost, it is vital to retaining new employees and ensure that the investment you make in recruitment and training are not drained from the business as employees leave the company.